BambooCat0509/Arknights-Aide/README.md

 The program is writen with ahk v2.0.
-Click following url to download : https://www.autohotkey.com/
+Click the following url to download : https://www.autohotkey.com/

 Don't forget to modify the parameters if you want to use.